Skip to Content

 Securing court approval for routine expenses or sale of assets can slow things down considerably.
 If you wish to avoid having to obtain court approval for every payment or, asset management decision, then you can request that the probate court grant you full powers as the estate representative.
 If the request is granted, the need to obtain court approval for most such actions can be avoided.

-Don’t Act as the Executor Before a Formal Appointment in California
+Don't Act as the Executor Before Being Formally Appointed

 Being nominated as Executor in a loved one’s Will is often considered an honor.
 However, you may not move forward with your duties until you have been formally appointed by the court.
 In California, the fact that the Will names an Executor is not — in and of itself — a guarantee that the court will appoint the named individual as Executor.
 The court must still “vet” you to ensure that you can handle the responsibilities at issue.